 Let’s talk a bit about this first.
-The fact that as we age, our bellies get a little poochier.
+The fact is that as we age, our bellies get a little poochie.
 Or is that just mine?
 So how do we get rid of belly fat over 50?
-Well, there are a few ways actually.
+Well, there are a few ways, actually.

 Number one, watch what you eat.
 I know I know, food is yummy.
-But, it all finds its way on our asses, thighs, hips and bellies.
+But it all finds its way on our butts, thighs, hips, and bellies.
 So ease up on sugar and carbs.
-Also watch your posture.
+Also, watch your posture.
 Are you slouching over a lot?
 Bad bad bad!!
-And then of course exercising.
-Back and core exercises are really good to target this area.

 Starting out with one of my favourites…

 The one thing I love about planks is that there truly are a million variations of planks to help you work every single muscle group in your body.
 Health.com has this great article to show you more ways to plank!!

 For the sake of this article, I’ll show you the basic simple plank.

 This is the very basic yet crazy effective plank.
 Start in this position and hold your pose for as long as you can without killing yourself or losing your form.
 It may be only 15 seconds and that’s totally ok!!
 That’s where I started.

 Work your way up to 30 seconds and then 45.

 Planks work your core but also your arms and legs too.
 They truly are amazing.
 Honestly, I think this is the best and most effective of the exercises for women over 50 as it targets so many muscles and anyone can do it.